Heegu-sama/Homm3BG/README.md

 ```

 Please note that currently the tool will flag many parameters in LaTeX commands.
-We are currently looking into it, how best to remediate this.
+We are currently looking into how best to remediate this.

 The personal dictionary `.aspell.homm3.pwd` currently contains only game-related words.
 It does not contain names (e.g., "BoardGameGeek") or parameter values (e.g., "px", "svg") in order to minimize the chances of false-negatives in the main body of text.